foxleigh81/node-red-contrib-todoist-api/README.md

 - Delete an individual task

 I also created a generic 'query' node that can be used to query any Todoist endpoint.

-## Acknowledgements

-This repo is a fork of <https://github.com/foxleigh81/node-red-contrib-todoist-api> by [Seigo Tanaka](http://1ft-seabass.jp/).
-Credit goes to them for providing the original code and the basis for this readme.

 ## License

 MIT License